ISE-logo-acorn-with-leaves

 Mentorship has long been a central practice of radical and non-hierarchical left pedagogy.
 The goal for “the students to become teachers” invokes an ethos of education as an open-ended, developmental process.
 For nearly fifty years, the Institute for Social Ecology has thrived through mentoring relationships that nurture and support radical, independent scholarship.
 Murray Bookchin was an autodidact (a self-taught intellectual), but he was also a product of mentoring relationships outside of academia.
 His deep commitment to this pedagogy appears in his own personal mentorship of many of today’s ISE instructors; individuals who have themselves gone on to mentor emerging movement leaders through study groups, classes, and one-on-one relationships.

-Building on this dynamic tradition, the Institute for Social Ecology launched its first formal mentorship program this past spring and summer as a pilot project.
-After six months of experimentation, we have done some collective and personal evaluation, and are prepared to kick off a second cycle, with a mix of continuing mentees and new participants.
-We are also hoping to recruit more mentors so we can open it up to more people.
+Building on this dynamic tradition, the Institute for Social Ecology launched its first formal mentorship program last year as a pilot project.
+After a year of experimentation, we have done some collective and personal evaluation and are kicking off a third cycle, with a mix of continuing mentees and new participants.

 Structured with careful thought and intention, this program nurtures emerging social ecology thinkers, teachers, writers, and organizers as they develop their thinking, writing, public speaking, and activism.
 We hope that this program will also provide students of the ISE with an opportunity to deepen their involvement with the organization beyond taking courses and attending events: to build long-lasting relationships, produce their own original work, and develop the critical skills of powerful movement intellectuals.